duplexsystem/batchtonemapping/README.md

 nonfree: Set this to true if you compiled your own non-free version of ffmepg: otherwise, leave it false.

 hq: Enable this if you want higher quality codec fallbacks

+deleteorig: Enable this if you want the file to be deleted after completion !WARNING!
+IF THERE IS A FAILURE TONE MAPPING THE FILE, THE ORIGNAIL FILE WILL STILL BE DELETED!

 path: Folder you want to be tone mapped